-These Chorizo Chile Relleno are low carb, gluten & grain free, with a dairy-free option.
+These Keto Chile Relleno are low carb, gluten & grain free, with a dairy-free option.
 Spicy chorizo, cheddar cheese and a light coating, you’ll love them!

 If you want to have something truly spectacular then you need to make these low carb Chile Rellenos.

 My husband’s favorite food is anything ending in “xican” but with high carbohydrate sides like beans, rice, tortillas and chips – going out for Mexican food is something we just don’t do.
 Which is so sad because, we live in Southern California where there are so many really good Mexican restaurants.